 Remember those days when finding information about a business took a lot of work?

 First, you’d have to look up a few in the Yellow Pages.
 Then you’d have to decide which company to use based solely on a static ad’ that was probably at least six months old.
 Then it was a matter of hoping you were dealing with a stable business rather than a bunch of cowboys.
 You didn’t know the reality until it was too late sometimes.

 Well, things have changed a lot.
 There is so much more information available to us through the internet.
-Researching a business and deciding who to work with is far less complicated now than ever.
+Researching business and deciding who to work with is far less complicated now than ever.

 Internet marketing has put traditional advertising on its back foot, with traditional advertising, your business goes in search of customers.
 With internet marketing, companies don’t search for customers.
 Instead, they give customers the information they seek and the ability to find them quickly.

 When you think about it, the thinking has shifted in the world of marketing.
 Now companies with a robust online presence consistently generate leads.
 And find new customers in more significant numbers than their competitors who don’t have a strong presence online.

 For small businesses, having an online presence, and especially a presence on social media networks like Facebook, Twitter or LinkedIn, is a great way to market to potential customers without the concerns of exorbitant costs while creating the community every business needs to thrive.

 Creating the right type of online presence doesn’t take more than some work and follow through.
 Even creating a website to promote your business can be done by almost anyone thanks to sites that can set up and host your Blog such as WordPress.

 There is no excuse for businesses not to have some online presence these days.
-If you aren’t up and running online, you can be sure your competitors are, and they generate leads instead of you.
+If you aren’t up and running online, you can be sure your competitors are, and they generate the leads they need, instead of you.